lzwjava/lzwjava.github.io/original/2025-08-23-growth-reason-en.md

 image: false
 ---

-This draws from general experiences and public trends in digital banking to discuss growth dynamics, not any single project.

 Around 2017, when I was doing my startup, after getting investment, I hired 9 employees but had to let them go after two months, which contributed to one of my most painful mistakes: not having a long-term plan, wanting to impress others, and naively trying to develop my management skills.
 The good news is that by hiring part-time engineers to complete 50 small software projects together, we earned half a million back and returned it to the investor when shutting down the company.

 This was a painful mistake.
 Later in my career, I joined a digital bank project in a major Asian financial hub.
 Launched in the mid-2010s, its app grew to 3 million users by the end of 2022.
 Confident in this growth, management hired aggressively—bringing in engineers, support staff, and contractors across multiple offices.